bryanlharris/edsm/docs/silver.md

 Silver tables refine the cleaned bronze data into curated Delta tables.
 Each configuration file under `layer_02_silver` describes one table and usually sets `simple_settings` to `true` with an appropriate `job_type`.

+See [table_dependencies](table_dependencies.md) for how silver configs declare dependencies and how the parallel and sequential loops process them.

 ## Standard job types

 These are the possible values for `job_type` when `simple_settings` is set to `true` in the json file.